MatthiasT91/Robinhood-Webhook-Bot/README.md

         ```

 2. **App created on DigitalOcean:**
-    - Now you should have your new project on GitHub and can proceed to create the app on DigitalOcean.
+    - Now you should have your new project on GitHub and on DigitalOcean.

 ---